niraj-desai-2909/burr/docs/concepts/state-persistence.rst

 .. note::

-    Burr comes with a core set of APIs that enable state `persistence` -- the ability to save and load state automatically from a database.
+    Apache Burr comes with a core set of APIs that enable state `persistence` -- the ability to save and load state automatically from a database.
 This enables you to launch an application, pause it, and restart where you left off.
 The API is customizable, and works with any database you want.

 TL;DR
 -----

-Burr provides an API to save and load state from a database.
+Apache Burr provides an API to save and load state from a database.
 This enables you to pause and restart applications where you left off.
 You can implement a custom state persister or use one of the pre-built ones.
 You can fork state from a previous run to enable debugging/loading.